 Tips for making

 - Use very ripe bananas for the best flavor.
 They also mash more easily for even distribution in the batter.

 - Ripen bananas faster: Store a bunch of bananas in a loosely closed brown paper bag to help them ripen quickly.
 You can also bake bananas in the oven and let them cool before mixing them into the batter.

 - Use melted butter.
 It keeps the bread from becoming too cakey or doughy.
 You can even brown the butter for a little nutty flavor if you’re feeling adventurous!

 - Use fresh blueberries whenever possible for the freshest flavor.
 Fresh blueberries are larger and sometimes burst during the baking process to add more flavor.
 They also retain that rich purple, blue hue where they sit in the batter.

 - Frozen blueberries will work if you don’t have fresh available.
 Keep in mind that frozen blueberries can make the entire loaf blue once mixed into the batter since the color sometimes transfers to the batter.

-- To keep the berries from spreading their color and to keep them from sinking to the bottom of the bread, toss them in some flour before stirring them into the batter.
+- Toss the berries in flour before stirring them into the batter to keep the berries from spreading the color and to keep them from sinking to the bottom of the bread.

-Give this moist blueberry banana bread recipe and try and use fresh blueberries if possible!
+Give this blueberry banana bread recipe a try and use fresh blueberries if possible!
 For a nice finish, sprinkle a few berries on top once you transfer the batter to the loaf pan.